inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

 #### 1.1.3 Connect MobiusPi to the Internet

 - Connect IG501 to the Internet by referring to [Connect IG501 to the Internet](http://manual.ig.inhandnetworks.com/en/latest/IG501-Quick-Start-Manual.html#set-wan-parameters).
+- Connect IG502 to the Internet by referring to [Connect IG502 to the Internet](http://manual.ig.inhandnetworks.com/en/latest/IG502-Quick-Start-Manual.html#set-wan-parameters).
 - Connect IG902 to the Internet by referring to [Connect IG902 to the Internet](http://manual.ig.inhandnetworks.com/en/latest/IG902-Quick-Start-Manual.html#set-wan-parameters).

 <a id="update-the-software-version"> </a>